 Make healthy choices when eating out or ordering in

-- Enjoy fish, seafood or chicken rather than red meat dishes.
+- Enjoy fish, seafood, or chicken rather than red meat dishes.

-- Don’t choose your food when you’re already too hungry.
+- Don’t choose your food when you’re really hungry.
 You might be more likely to order a large, unhealthy meal and lots of sides.
-It might also help to have a look at the menu online beforehand and decide what to order in advance.

 Create your own smoothies

 Smoothies are a great way to get vitamins and minerals into your diet without having to cook.
 They can make a great breakfast or snack.
-There are lots available to buy, but they’re also quick and easy to make yourself.

 Remember that one small glass (150ml) of smoothie counts as a maximum of one portion of your 5-a-day, even if it contains more than one different type of fruit or vegetables.
-Limit yourself to one smoothie a day.

 Make cooking as easy as possible

 If you do decide to get in the kitchen, making a healthy, home cooked meal doesn’t have to be difficult.
-There are lots of recipe books, websites and apps filled with quick and easy meal ideas for you to try.
+There are lots of recipe books, websites and apps filled with quick and easy meal ideas to try.

-Start with something easy that doesn’t need lots of ingredients, equipment or time to make.
+Start with something easy that doesn’t need lots of ingredients, equipment, or time to make.
 You can also use frozen or pre-chopped vegetables to make it even easier.
 One-pot recipes, pasta bakes and casseroles can be a great place to start.

-Make the most of any time you do spend cooking by making big batches so there’s always some leftover for another meal.
+Make the most of any time you do spend cooking by making big batches so there’s always food leftover for another meal.
 For example, if you’re making a casserole or stew, cook two or three servings so you have some ready for the week ahead.
-You can also freeze any leftover portions of your meal so that you have something ready to grab when you need it.

 Do you know how healthy you truly are?
 Bupa health assessments give you a clear overview of your health and a view of any future health risks.
 You'll receive a personal lifestyle action plan with health goals to reach for a happier, healthier you.